runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 Formal verification takes time.
 Luckily, it doesn't have to take this much time and effort in the future.
 With the new axioms we added we can do more automatic reasoning about modular arithmetic and bit shifts in general, and of Wasm memory in particular.[^7]
-It is still early day for proving with the Wasm semantics.
+Note that this Wasm semantics project is still in an early phase.
 As we write more proofs, the set of axioms will grow, and with it the KWasm prover's reasoning power.

 To see the full set of axioms we use in KWasm, see [this file](https://github.com/kframework/wasm-semantics/blob/master/kwasm-lemmas.md) in the GitHub repository.